Australians for Native Title and Reconciliation: History

 In 2014 Andrew Meehan was appointed as national director of ANTaR.
 In 2017 he said that ANTaR's main priorities were: Aboriginal and Torres Strait Islander health equality, particularly through the Close the Gap campaign; the high levels of incarceration; addressing family violence ("Change the Record" campaign); racism; federal funding for services and programs; proper engagement by government with First Peoples (through the Redfern Statement group); and educating the broader community about reconciliation, through ANTaR's "Sea of Hands" program.
 Meehan was no longer director as of February 2019.

 From January 2019, ANTaR took over the running of the National Close the Gap Day (NCTGD), after Oxfam Australia had run the event on behalf of the CTG coalition for the previous 10 years.
 Most of the March 2020 NCTGD public events were cancelled owing to the COVID-19 pandemic in Australia, but ANTaR co-hosted the launch of the 2019 Close the Gap report – Our Choices, Our Voices, prepared by the Lowitja Institute, at a community event at Tharawal Aboriginal Corporation in Sydney.
 June Oscar AO, Aboriginal and Torres Strait Islander Social Justice Commissioner and Rod Little, Co-Chair of the National Congress of Australia's First Peoples, addressed attendees.

 With the 2020 upsurge in Black Lives Matter issues and rallies, including rallies across the country in early June, ANTaR was cited by GQ magazine as one of 12 organisations across the country to donate to, to aid the cause of Indigenous justice.

+In 2022, after more than 25 years advocating for First Nations rights and justice, Australians for Native Title and Reconciliation rebranded as ANTAR to reflect its broader mission.

+At the 2023 Annual General Meeting, ANTAR’s Board became majority First Nations for the first time.

 Description

-ANTaR is a national network of private individuals, both Indigenous and non-Indigenous, and other organisations, and engages in public campaigns, lobbying and various other forms of advocacy.
-It has relationships with Aboriginal and Torres Strait Islander leaders, some of whom are in the organisation's Aboriginal and Torres Strait Islander Reference Group, which provides feedback and direction.
-It conducts campaigns on a national as well as grassroots level, with over 200 local ANTaR groups.
-Its headquarters are in Dulwich Hill, New South Wales.
+ANTAR is a national network of private individuals, both Indigenous and non-Indigenous, and other organisations, and engages in public campaigns, lobbying and various other forms of advocacy.
+It has relationships with Aboriginal and Torres Strait Islander leadership who provide feedback and direction.
+It conducts campaigns on a national as well as grassroots level, with local ANTaR groups.
+It operates from its headquarters in Surry Hills, New South Wales**.